Migrate from LocalSolver to Hexaly

 Changes to our APIs

 Our rebranding involves a complete renaming of our APIs from LocalSolver to Hexaly.
 The changes brought by these new APIs are detailed below.
+In short, we have mainly changed the name of the two main classes and the prefix LS to Hx.

-If you’d like to make the switch now, here’s a list of the main changes you’ll need to take into account:
+Here’s a list of the main changes you’ll need to take into account:

 • Main class name LocalSolver becomes HexalyOptimizer